changyeyu/LLM-RL-Visualized/src/README_EN.md

 ### <a name="header-2"></a>【LLM basics】LLM overview
 - This is the culmination of dozens of hours of dedicated effort; clicking the **Star ⭐** at the top right ↗ of this repository is my greatest encouragement!
 - LLMs mainly come in two forms: Decoder-Only or MoE (Mixture of Experts).
-The overall architectures are similar; the main difference is that MoE introduces multiple expert networks into the FFN (Feed-Forward Network) component.
+The overall architectures are similar; the **main difference** is that MoE introduces multiple expert networks into the FFN (Feed-Forward Network) component.

 [![【LLM basics】LLM overview](../images_english/source_svg/%E3%80%90LLM%20basics%E3%80%91LLM%20overview.svg)](https://raw.githubusercontent.com/changyeyu/LLM-RL-Visualized/master/images_english/source_svg/%E3%80%90LLM%20basics%E3%80%91LLM%20overview.svg)

 ### <a name="header-3"></a>【LLM basics】LLM structure
-- LLMs mainly come in two forms: Decoder-Only or MoE (Mixture of Experts).
+- LLMs mainly come in **two forms**: Decoder-Only or MoE (Mixture of Experts).
 The overall architectures are similar; the key difference is that MoE introduces multiple expert networks into the FFN (Feed-Forward Network) component.
 - A typical LLM architecture can be divided into three parts: the input layer, the multi-layer stacked Decoder structure, and the output layer (including the language model head and the decoding module).

 [![【LLM basics】LLM structure](../images_english/png_small/%E3%80%90LLM%20basics%E3%80%91LLM%20structure.png)](https://raw.githubusercontent.com/changyeyu/LLM-RL-Visualized/master/images_english/png_big/%E3%80%90LLM%20basics%E3%80%91LLM%20structure.png)